tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 'estimator' and 'param_distributions' should not be altered.
 The scoring used here is the mean squared error.
 This is the default scoring method and should be adequate for this application.
 The verbose parameter determines how much print output there is as the model is running.
-You can change it to 0 if you don't want any printout, but I would suggest against altering it to 2 as that results in lots of excess print output that is not necessary.
-The important varialbes in this function are factor and cv.
+You can change it to 0 if you don't want any printout, but I would advise against changing the value to 2 as this results in lots of excess print output that is not necessary.
+The important variables in this function are factor and cv.
 Factor adjusts the split reduction of the random search mechanism.
 A larger number will result in less total fits which can help reduce computational cost.
-However, I have found that the minimum value, 2, generates the best results for the small datasets with which we are working.
+However, I have found that the minimum value, 2, generates the best results for the (relatively) small datasets with which we are working.
 CV determines the number of cross validation folds taken from the training dataset.
 While the typical value is 5, we simply don't have enough data to adequately train the model when only looking at a fifth of the data (~10 data points).
-As is such, the minimum value, 2, has worked best thus far, but experimentation can be done with larger values if necessary.
+As is such, the minimum value, 2, has worked best thus far, but experimentation can be done with larger values if deemed necessary.

 The models are fitted to the training data in lines 42 and 45 for the base and random search models respectively.
-No changes will be needed here.
+No changes should be needed here.

 ### Predictions and Evaluation (Lines 48-104)
 This section of code uses the models trained in the previous section to predict the output values given input values